 I still think it smells like nothing I want in my mouth, and can only suggest that you sniff some for yourselves and decide whether you think these are suitable and safe garden plants.
 Now is the time to do it, as the fruits are out all around the district.

-Our local bushes have leaves which don’t look hairy, but feel like puppy’s ears, hence the name.
+The plants are not conspicuously hairy.
+The fine hairiness is only discovered when we feel the leaves, (They feel feel like puppy’s ears.)
+Hence the name.
 They have showy clusters of sweet-smelling white flowers in spring, followed by these even more showy fruits.

 In the bush they grow as very small trees or as scruffy shrubs.
 At their best, though, t they are pruned to waist height, and make neat, dense shrubs.
 They tend to sucker, and can regrow if cut (or burned) back to their roots.